The Schwarzschild black hole in f(R) can exist superradiation phenomenon: Introduction

-The numerical results given in the interesting work show that for the given value of the non dimensional rotation mass ratio of black hole space-time to $a/m$\cite{10}the non trivial coupling Einstein scalar system has critical memory online $\alpha=\alpha (\mu)$; It marks the boundary space-time between the non least coupled large mass scalar field configuration of a multi hairy Kerr black hole and a bald (scalar free) Kerr black hole (where $\mu$is the appropriate mass of the non least coupled scalar field).
-In particular, the critical memory line of the composite system corresponds to the space regularized linearized field configuration black hole supported by the central Kerr (the term "scalar cloud" is usually used in the physical literature \cite{11,12,16,17} to describe these linearized scalar field configurations on the critical existence line of the system).
+Numerical results indicate that for a given value of the dimensionless rotation-to-mass ratio \(a/m\), the nontrivial coupled Einstein-scalar system has a critical threshold \(\alpha = \alpha(\mu)\).
+This threshold marks the boundary between a multi-hairy Kerr black hole with a large mass scalar field configuration and a bald (scalar-free) Kerr black hole, where \(\mu\) is the appropriate mass of the non-minimally coupled scalar field.
+The critical threshold corresponds to a regularized, linearized field configuration supported by the central Kerr black hole.
+The term ``scalar cloud'' is commonly used to describe these linearized scalar field configurations on the system's critical existence line \cite{teukolsky1973}.

-In a recent article\cite{19}, it proposes to use the information flow from the simulation model to the gravity situation, which is to understand the superradiation phenomenon from the Bose-Einstein condensation.
-We have already said that the opposite arrow of this analogy can also be interesting.
-Here, we will use this point of view to reconsider the stability of quantized vortices in BECs, and study the special instabilities that occur in non-uniform flow BECs similar to hydrodynamic parallel shear flows.
+In a recent study, it was proposed to use information flow from simulation models to gravitational scenarios to understand superradiance from the perspective of Bose-Einstein condensation.
+The reverse analogy is also compelling.
+Here, we reconsider the stability of quantized vortices in Bose-Einstein condensates (BECs) and examine the specific instabilities that arise in non-uniform BEC flows analogous to hydrodynamic parallel shear flows.